 This planning area is served by the Anderson Valley Fire Department/Community Services District in the interior with nine fire stations and a combination of paid and volunteer staff.
-The Elk Volunteer Fire Department is a single station all volunteer fire department.
+Elk has two all-volunteer fire departments located at 6129 S. Highway 1 and 27501 Philo Greenwood Road.
 The Redwood and South Coast Fire Protection Districts on the coast are staffed by a combination of paid and paid/call staff.
 Two CAL FIRE stations are located in the planning area.
 One is located in Point Arena and one in the Anderson Valley; both are staffed only during fire season.